michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.0.8 - 01/27/2021 =
+- Fixed a bug that oEmbed output height has not been automatically adjusted in the front-end in recent WordPress versions.
+- Fixed an issue that embedded frame heights in Gutenberg were not automatically adjusted properly.
+- Tweaked the `List` template regarding bottom margin of last products.

 = 5.0.7 - 01/12/2021 =
 - Fixed a bug with the contextual widget that the setting fields did not appear for newly added widgets, which started since 5.0.0.